rv-ansible/nexus-iac/README.md

 # nexus-iac
-Nexus Infrastructure As Code using nexus-casc-plugin
+Nexus Sonatype Infrastructure As Code using nexus-casc-plugin

 ### Prerequisites
 - centos8 with sudo access